Toyono, Osaka: Climate

 Toyono has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with moderate snowfall.
 The average annual temperature in Toyono is 14.0 °C. The average annual rainfall is 1690 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 25.9 °C, and lowest in January, at around 2.6 °C.
+The highest average temperature is in August, 25.9 °C, and lowest in January, 2.6 °C.

 Demography

 Per Japanese census data, the population of Toyono has been as follows.

 History

 The area of Toyono was part on ancient Settsu Province, and Nose District was separated from Kawabe District in 713 AD.
 During the Edo period, it was largely tenryō territory under the direct control of the Tokugawa shogunate.
 Toyono is the origin of a cultivar of Japanese chestnut called Ginyose that is resistant to the chestnut gall wasp - it is believed to have derived from a chance chestnut seedling found in Toyono in 1750.
 Following the Meiji restoration, Nose District and Teshima District were merged to form Toyono District, Osaka and the area was divided into villages with the creation of the modern municipalities system on April 1, 1889. including the village of Higashinose (東能勢村).
 Higashinose was elevated to town status on April 1, 1977 and renamed Toyono.